tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

-Finally, we would like to thank Martin Thomson, Ilari Liusvaara, Benjamin Kaduk, Scott Fluhrer, Dennis Jackson, David Benjamin, Matthijs van Duin, and Thom Wiggers for their review comments.
+Finally, we would like to thank Martin Thomson, Ilari Liusvaara, Benjamin Kaduk, Scott Fluhrer, Dennis Jackson, David Benjamin, Matthijs van Duin, Rifaat Shekh-Yusef and Thom Wiggers for their review comments.